 To this important law there are certainly very few exceptions; and in all the numerous calculi that have fallen under my own observation, I do not recollect a decided instance of one; for in every case in which there appeared at first sight to be an exception to it, this was found, upon a closer examination, to be more apparent than real.
-The following is a description of a calculus constituting such an apparent exception.\ The nucleus was composed of a loose aggregate of particles, consisting principally of the lithate of ammonia, of a pale brown colour.
-Round this was deposited a layer of considerable thickness, composed almost entirely of the same substance, but hard and compact; without this was deposited an imperfect lamina of the triple phosphate of magnesia and ammonia; and beyond this, several thin and irregular laminæ of the lithate of ammonia and triple phosphate, intimately intermixed with one another: lastly, the whole was covered by a layer of the triple phosphate of magnesia and ammonia, perfectly white, and of a crystallized texture, and consequently nearly pure.
-Hence this hardly constituted an exception to the general law; for, as will be hereafter shown, the lithate of ammonia seems to constitute, as it were, the intermediate link between the lithic acid and phosphates.\ lithic acid.
+The following is a description of a calculus constituting such an apparent exception.
+The nucleus was composed of a loose aggregate of particles, consisting principally of the lithate of ammonia, of a pale brown colour.
+Round this was deposited a layer of considerable thickness, composed almost entirely of the same substance, but hard and compact; without this was deposited an imperfect lamina of the triple phosphate of magnesia and ammonia; and beyond this, several thin and irregular laminæ of the lithate of ammonia and triple phosphate, intimately inter-

+^{} Besides the instance here mentioned, perhaps some of the exceptions to this law might have arisen from the escape into the bladder of a small prostate calculus, which, there acting as a nucleus, became surrounded with lithic acid.
 I have never known an actual instance of this, but I have seen a case in which prostate calculi have got into the bladder, and in which the urine was at the same time acid; and consequently if the urine had contained an excess of lithic acid, which might have been the case, this would have been deposited on the prostate calculi, and thus formed an apparent exception to the law above mentioned.